-- You carry work tools or equipment that could not be left at the workplace - If your home is your employment base, travel to a secondary workplace - · You have various places of employment and you regularly work at more than one site each day before returning home - You use your car to travel directly between two separate places of employment (e.g. you have a second job) - You travel from your normal workplace to an alternative workplace, such as a clients' premises
+- You carry work tools or equipment that could not be left at the workplace - If your home is your employment base, travel to a secondary workplace - You have various places of employment and you regularly work at more than one site each day before returning home - You use your car to travel directly between two separate places of employment (e.g. you have a second job) - You travel from your normal workplace to an alternative workplace, such as a clients' premises

-Once you have established your entitlement to claim your motor vehicle expenses, you can then select one of the four methods below and apply the one that provides the highest possible tax deduction.
+Once you have established your entitlement to claim your motor vehicle expenses, you can then select one of the two methods (as from 1st July 2015) below and apply the one that provides the highest possible tax deduction.

-Method 1 - Cents Per Kilometre - Your claim is based on a set rate for each business kilometre you travel and the rate depends on your vehicle's engine capacity.
+Method 1 - Cents Per Kilometre - Your claim is based on a set rate for each business kilometre you travel.
+The rate is set by the Tax Office and is the same for all vehicles regardless of the vehicle's engine size.
 Based on a reasonable estimate of travel you can claim a maximum of 5,000 business kilometres under this method and you do not need any written evidence to substantiate your claim.